How Can I Pay For My Defense?

 The Court defined “indigency” as being “unable, without substantial hardship to himself or his dependents, to obtain competent, qualified legal counsel on his or her own” citing ADKT No. 411, In the Matter of the Review of Issues Concerning Representation of Indigent Defendants in Criminal and Juvenile Delinquency Cases, an administrative order dated Jan.
 4, 2008.
 The determination does not require “a demonstration that the person ‘is entirely destiture and without funds.”
 See Rodriquez v.
 Eighth Judicial Dist.
 Ct., 120 Nev.
 798, 805-06 (2004).

 With respect to the level of need that was necessary, the Court found that where the defendant must show the request “reasonably necessary,” and found the defendant had made such a showing.
 The Court reversed the decision and instructed the district court to “vacate its order denying Brown’s motion for expert services at public expense and to reconsider the motion consistent with this opinion.

 Have you or a loved one been accused of a crime and cannot afford to hire experts and investigators?
-Contact the experienced criminal defense attorneys at Mueller Hinds & Associates for a free consultation.
+Contact the experienced Las Vegas criminal defense attorneys at Hinds Injury Law Las Vegas for a free consultation.